AICONSlab/MIRACL/docs/tutorials/beginner/getting_started.md

 # Getting started

-## command line
+## Command line

-activate miracl
+Activate miracl:

     $ source activate miracl

-to look at available modules, check the help
+To look at available modules, check the help:

     $ miracl -h

-you should get this in the terminal:
+You should get this in the terminal:

     usage: miracl [-h] {connect,conv,flow,lbls,reg,seg,sta,utils} ...